In World War I (1914-1918), countries fought in 2 groups: The Allied Powers (Allies) and the Central Powers.

-Allied and Central (Axis) Powers
+WW1 Map: Allies and Central Powers

-In the First World War, it can be a bit tricky to work out who was fighting who, and who was on whose side.
+In the First World War, it can be a bit tricky to work out who was fighting whom, and who was on whose side.
 Why did Germany declare war on Russia because a Serbian killed an Austrian man?

 It seems a bit complicated at first when we look at it that way.
 Actually, there were lots of pacts, friendships and alliances that meant one country would defend another country if war was declared.